 Now, let’s see what the rules in an RPG cover.

 The rules in an RPG set the standards for what is possible in the world.
 Do magic spells work, can you pilot an airship or are there dragons to ride?
 (In The Red Fogs of Mars above, the answer is yes to all three).
-All characters—both player characters and NPCs—must adhere to the same rules.
+All characters - both player characters and NPCs - must adhere to the same rules.

 The rules also tell you about your character's strength, size, speed and any other important characteristics like hit points and what skills your character know.
-Can your character pick locks, climb walls or hide in the shadows, for example? //Example from the story
+Can your character pick locks, climb walls or hide in the shadows, for example?

 In addition, the rulebook defines common facts about the world.
 It might be how much damage fire causes, what happens if someone falls while climbing a wall or how far a PC can walk in a single night.
 Most players learn the game's fundamental principles by playing, rather than by reading the rulebook.
 But it's suggested that the GM reads the rules in their entirety before a game begins.

 A scenario is a single tale set in a secondary world.
 In The Red Fogs of Mars, the characters must retrieve an ancient manuscript and return it to its rightful owner.
-A mission like this might sound simple at first, but complications and plot twists often turn them into messy - and fun - affairs.
+A mission like this might sound simple at first, but complications and plot twists often turn them into messy - and exciting - affairs.

-Scenarios are skeletal manuscripts that describe locations, characters, and other story elements.
+Scenarios are skeletal manuscripts that describe locations, characters and other story elements.
 These tidbits guide the Game Master as the tale develops.
-Whenever the PCs move or act, the scenario's text will tell the Game Master what they see, what NPCs do and say, and any other important details.
+Whenever the PCs move or act, the scenario's text will tell the Game Master what they see, what NPCs do and say and any other important details.

 If the scenario doesn't cover every possible angle or detail, the GM will have to come up with plausible responses based on the texts.
 Improvisation is common in most RPGs.
 (If that sounds scary, don’t worry.
 It might feel awkward to begin with but gets easier as you get into it).

 Character Sheets.
 Most roleplaying games use character sheets to help players keep track of their PC.
-They contain all the stats - like strength, intelligence, hit points and skills - needed to play the character.
+They contain all the game stats - like strength, intelligence, hit points and skills - needed to play the character.
 Blank character sheets are often printed before the first game session and players fill them out in pencil.
 In addition to stats, they might contain some background, personal notes and a portrait.

 Scenarios are made up of a string of situations - often called scenes - much like a movie.
 Some scenes are filled with action, while others might require the PCs to speak with locals or search for hidden clues.